drocheam/optrace/docs/source/details/color.rst

       0.277 & 0.470
       \end{bmatrix}

-   4. Choose randomly according to the probabilities.
+   4. Choose randomly according to these probabilities.

 ------------